SeanTurner026/Melbourne-Mexican-Food/README.md

 In the end, I was able to scrape about 6,700 reviews.
 Unfortunately, I found that almost 3,500 reviews did not have numerical review scores.
 Instead, as a result of Zomato purchasing Urbanspoon.com in 2015, these review ratings consisted of a sentiment, positive or negative.
 Zomato encourages former Urbanspoon users to update their sentiment reviews to reflect a numerical score, but this doesn't appear to be happening.

 While Zomato certainly utilises the data from the sentiment reviews already, the sentiment is not factored into a restaurant's rating.
-Additionally, there is a difference between a restaurant's score on Zomato, and the average of all review scores for a given restaurant.
+Given that over half of the reviews didn't have scores, this is substantial.
+Fortuneately, there is an alternative: use machine learning techniques and existing data to predict the review scores for the sentiment reviews.

-The below plots conveys a lot of information to this point.
+I began using a bubble plot to examine the difference between a restaurant's score on Zomato, and the average of all review scores for a given restaurant.
-- Each 'bubble' is a restaurant, and the size of the bubbles is determined by how many reviews there are.
+- Each 'bubble' is a restaurant, and the size of the bubbles is determined by how many reviews each restaurant has.
-- The first plot score corresponds to Zomato's score for the restaurant, and generates size utilising all reviews (regardless of if the review score is numerical or sentimental).
+- The first plot score corresponds to Zomato's score for the restaurant, and determines bubble size by counting all reviews  (numerical and sentimental).
-- The second plot score corresponds to the average of review scores for each restaurant, and determines size based on how many numerical review scores each restaurant had.
+- The second plot score corresponds to the average of review scores for each restaurant, and determines bubble size by only counting the numerical reviews each restaurant had.
-- The color of each bubble is consistent across plots and restaurants, and bubble movement demonstrates changes in score.
+- The color of each bubble is consistent across plots and restaurants, and shows shifts in bubbles.

 ![Image](https://raw.githubusercontent.com/SeanTurner026/Zomato-and-Melbourne-Mexican-Restaurants/master/Images/subplots1.png)

 Interestingly, the first plot (Zomato score) has a trend where higher ratings are generally associated with more expensive restaurants.
+Additionally, the colors show that some restaurants have a dramatically different score.

 Given that I still had 2,500 reviews which had text, I decided to try and make use of the Urbanspoon reviews, of which there are thousands do not contribute.